Albert Levy Themans

 Albert Jacobus Levy (8 May 1889 – 24 May 1959; also spelled Levij and Lévy), known as Albert Levy Themans and eventually as Albert Themans, was a Dutch bobsledder, executive, and briefly a political activist.
 He was the first Dutch athlete to be replaced right before the Winter Olympics.

 Career

 Bobsleigh

 Levy Themans started competing in bobsleigh competitions in the winter of 1922–23.
 Both as pilot and brakeman, he was successful in winning several prizes outside the Netherlands.
 He was selected to be part of the four-man event at the 1928 Winter Olympics.
 Until the end of January, the newspapers wrote about him as a member of the Olympic team.
 At the last moment, on 30 January 1928 it was announced that Levy Themans would not compete.
 Due to a heavy strike of the staff at the family-owned factory, Levy Themans chose to withdraw.
-He was replaced by Edwin Teixeira de Mattos.
+He was replaced by Edwin Teixeira de Mattos, who coincidently also had Jewish roots.